integreat-io/integreat/README.md

 The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

+By default, the returned data will be cast with default values, but set `useDefaults: false` on the action payload to get only values mapped from the source data.

 #### `GET_RAW`
 Gets any data returned from the source, using the given `uri` in the `payload`.
 Returned in the `data` property is whatever is returned from the adapter,